ryosk7/snapcher/README.md

 ![GitHub](https://img.shields.io/github/license/ryosk7/snapcher)
 =======

-**Snapcher** is an ORM extension that logs all changes to your models.
+**Snapcher** is an ORM extension that logs changes to specific columns to your model.

+When a change is made to a specific column, the difference between before and after the change is obtained and saved.

+To make it easier for analysts, save the table name, column name, and data before and after changes as separate columns.

 ## Supported